-Due to the current restrictions on movement and social distancing, our branch campuses are currently closed and we are currently working on our re-opening plans.
+We are currently working on our re-opening plans.
 We will continue to keep you informed of our plans and what they mean for your studies.

 We are putting plans in place, ready for when your studies resume to ensure we provide a safe and welcoming environment for you to enjoy.

 As enrolment draws closer, you will receive enrolment instructions via email – please continue to check your emails.
 Once you have re-enrolled, your core teaching will be delivered online and we plan to offer some opportunities for you to engage in supplementary small group face-to-face teaching, continuing to follow social distancing measures as required and inline with any Tier 4 visa requirements for international students.
 We will continue to review these measures with a view to transition your teaching back to campus-based teaching as soon as practical and safe for us to do so, following Government guidance throughout.

 Alongside all online learning platforms and resources, you will also continue to have access to all of our support teams, including the ACE Team, Careers and Welfare, either online or on-campus, as you progress through your studies with us.

 Please continue to check your university email for updates from us regarding re-enrolment and teaching delivery methods.

 Whilst social distancing rules remain in place, we’re ensuring you can still access as much support as possible, online, and on-campus from September.

 - Some on campus teaching opportunities where possible and it is safe and practical, taking in to consideration any social distancing rules

 - Delivering courses using live online classes, with the opportunity to supplement these with face-to-face teaching where possible